luweiguo511/BankSwitch/README.md

 ### Installing the imu sensor components
-14. Open (click) the soc_spi_acc.sclp file.
-The Overview will show information about the target hardware and software.
-Note: Target and SDK Selection, Ensure the Board should be thunderboard EFR32BG22.
-15. Select the Software Components tab at the top.
+14. Select the Software Components tab at the top.
-16. Scroll down to the "Platform" section.
+15. Scroll down to the "Platform" section.
 Notice how there are many components available that you can install for your application with ease.
-17. Install the following components using the Install button as shown in the image.
+16. Install the following components using the Install button as shown in the image.
 The process is repeated for all components needed to add.
 - Services -> IO stream ->IO Stream: USART (dependent).
 <img src="https://github.com/silabs-DenverL/ADCxSyncCapture/blob/master/IO_Stream.png"/>